 Poster Session

-After the research symposium, NH Sea Grant will hold a poster session for coastal research related to our focus areas and priorities.
-Graduate and undergraduate students are welcomed to attend.
+At the end of the research symposium, NH Sea Grant will host a reception and poster session for coastal research related to our focus areas and priorities.
+All symposium attendees are welcome to attend, no additional registration is required.

-As part of the Symposium, NH Sea Grant will host an information session about the upcoming RFP.
-Join us for this portion of the Symposium to learn about our latest Request for Proposals (RFP) and how you can join our growing research community.
+As part of the reception and poster session, NH Sea Grant will host an information session about our latest Request for Proposals (RFP).
+Join us for this portion of the symposium to learn about the RFP and how you can join our growing research community.

 Linking eelgrass reproduction and genetic diversity with oceanographic drivers